Faubourg Lafayette

-The neighborhood of Faubourg Lafayette is a division in the city of New Orleans, Louisiana.
-It is also known as the 10th Ward of New Orleans, and it is one of the city's 17 wards.
-Faubourg Lafayette was founded with small settlements around steamboat landings in New Orleans.
+The neighborhood of the Faubourg Lafayette is a division in the city of New Orleans, Louisiana.
+It is a portion of the 10th Ward of New Orleans, and part of Central City, New Orleans.
+The boundaries are the lake side of St. Charles Avenue from Jackson Avenue to the Pontchartrain Expressway, back to Simon Bolivar Avenue.

+Origins

+The Faubourg Lafayette was founded with small settlements around steamboat landings in New Orleans.
 John Poultney acquired the property from Madame Rousseau on May 2, 1818 (with M. de Armas, Notary, officiating).
 This was a plantation measuring about 10 arpent, near the Mississippi River waterfront.
 The property was bounded by the lower line of property owned by Jacques François Enoul de Livaudais.
 This property ran through the squares between Soraparu and First streets at Tchoupitoulas Street.
 St. Andrew Street bounds the property below.

 John Poultney caused a plan to be made by Joseph Pilie on March 2, 1824, by which he subdivided his plantation into lots and squares.
-The subdivision was named "Faubourg Lafayette," in honor of the Marquis de Lafayette, who visited New Orleans for four days in April 1825 during his triumphal tour of the United States, the country whose independence he had helped to win in his youth.
+The subdivision was named the "Faubourg Lafayette," in honor of the Marquis de Lafayette, who visited New Orleans for four days in April 1825 during his triumphal tour of the United States, the country whose independence he had helped to win in his youth.

 The faubourg became the City of Lafayette, then part of Jefferson Parish and its first parish seat.
 Lafayette was a separate municipality until it was incorporated into New Orleans, Orleans Parish, in 1852.
 The present boundaries include St. Charles Avenue, Jackson Avenue, the Pontchartrain Expressway, and Simon Bolivar Avenue.
 Jackson Avenue was once the heart of the city of Lafayette, along the old New Orleans and Carrollton Railroad line.

 Closer to the river, the 10th Ward includes part of the lower Garden District.
 It is also the location of America's first experiment with public housing, which started in 1937 when the country was full of optimism with the start of the New Deal.
 President Roosevelt signed the loan for the construction to commence, of the Magnolia Housing Projects, the first authorized spending under the Housing Act of 1937, also known as the Wagner-Steagall Act.

-Faubourg Lafayette is a neighborhood that is partly residential and partly commercial, with businesses such as Brown's Velvet Dairy.
+The Faubourg Lafayette is a neighborhood that is partly residential and partly commercial, with businesses such as Brown's Velvet Dairy.
 The main street is Oretha Castle Haley Boulevard, which is where most of the neighborhood's businesses are located.